Battle of Edson's Ridge: Second night's action

 Edson's speech "raised the spirits" of the Raiders and helped them prepare mentally for the night ahead.

 As the sun set on 13 September, Kawaguchi faced Edson's 830 Marines with 3,000 troops of his brigade, plus an assortment of light artillery.
-The night was pitch black, with no moon.
+The night was dark, with no moon.
 At 21:00, seven Japanese destroyers briefly bombarded the ridge.
 Kawaguchi's attack began just after nightfall, with Kokusho's battalion assaulting Raider Company B on the Marine right flank, just to the west of the ridge.
 The force of the assault caused Company B to fall back to Hill 123.
 Under Marine artillery fire, Kokusho reassembled his men and continued his attack.
 Without pausing to try to "roll-up" the other nearby Marine units, whose flanks were now unprotected, Kokusho's unit surged forward through the swampy lowlands between the ridge and the Lunga River, heading for the airfield.
 Kokusho's men came upon a pile of Marine supplies and rations.
 Not having eaten adequately for a couple of days, they paused to "gorge themselves" on the "C" and "K" rations.
 Kokusho ordered his men to continue the attack.
 At about 03:00, he led them against the Marine units around the northern portion of the ridge, just short of the airfield, as well as Hill 123.
 In the heavy fighting that followed, Kokusho and around 100 of his men were killed, ending that attack.

 Meanwhile, Kawaguchi's 2nd Battalion, under Major Masao Tamura, assembled for their planned assault against Hill 80 from the jungle south of the ridge.
 Marine observers spotted Tamura's preparations and called in artillery fire.
 At about 22:00, a barrage from twelve 105 mm guns hit Tamura's position.
 In response, two companies of Tamura's troops—numbering about 320 men—charged up Hill 80 with fixed bayonets behind their own barrage of mortar fire and grenades.
 Tamura's attack hit Company B of the Marine Parachute battalion and also Raider Company B, pushing the Parachutists off the east side of the ridge into a draw below the ridgeline.
-To protect the exposed Raider Company B, Edson immediately ordered them to pull back onto Hill 123.
+To protect the exposed Raider Company B, Edson ordered them to pull back onto Hill 123.